Things to consider about flexi-access drawdown

-- It can be a more flexible way to access your pension funds than a traditional annuity.
+- It’s a flexible way to access your pension savings

 What happens when I die?

-Your nominated dependants or beneficiaries can still benefit from your pension fund once you die.
-They can choose from a number of options:
+Your nominated beneficiaries can still benefit from any unused funds when you die.
+They can normally choose from the following options:

 - Receive the full remaining value of your pension fund as a lump sum

 If you die before age 75, the lump sum and/or income will normally be free of tax.
 If you die aged 75 or older the lump sum and/or income is taxed at the beneficiary's marginal rate of income tax.

 Who should I talk to about taking out income drawdown?